What Is Contribution Margin?

 • Total variable costs are the costs that vary with the level of production or sales, such as direct materials, direct labor, and variable overhead.

-If you want to calculate the contribution margin per unit, you can use this formula:
+If you want to calculate the number per unit, you can use this contribution margin per unit formula:

 Contribution Margin Per Unit = Selling Price Per Unit – Variable Cost Per Unit